tripheo0412/monorepo-boilerplate/README.md

 - **frontend-boilerplate** – a Next.js app
 - **backend-boilerplate** – a NestJS app

+Also we have a `shared-lib-boilerplate` package that can be clone to create a package that other apps and packages can use.

 A shared `types` package provides TypeScript types used by both apps.

 ## Scripts